-An exemption is provided in the draft rule for retail offers tied directly to the electricity or gas spot price, in the event such products are developed in the future.
+An exemption is provided in the final rule for retail offers tied directly to the electricity or gas spot price, in the event such products are developed in the future.
 In products where the consumer elects to be subject to the variable spot price, the price will change continuously and as such the notice requirement could not be satisfied.
 The retailer will not know what price the consumer needs to pay until after the end of the relevant pricing period.
-This exemption is limited however, such that the retailer must provide notice if any other part of the tariff of charges changes.
+This exemption is limited however, such that the retailer must provide notice if any other tariff or charge within thesame bill changes.
 The exemption applies only to market offer customers.

 An exemption is provided for consumers with regulated prices where there is no effective retail competition.
-In such areas the cost benefit trade-off may not be positive for the consumer.
+It is recognised that it is important that all customers have a right to know the prices they will pay.
+In this case the costs are seen to outweigh the benefits given the level of engagement and advertising done in relation to regulated prices.
 Prices also change less often in areas where consumers are on price regulated standing offer contracts and not market offer contracts which can change more frequently.
 It should also be considered that in price regulated regions, existing notification requirements and significant coverage of price changes are likely to see consumers with a high awareness of price changes.
 This exemption will help to create a more cost effective rule that also harmonises requirements across jurisdictions.
-The exemption applies only to regulated offer customers.
+The exemption applies only to regulated standing offer customers.